You can’t leave Amsterdam without having afternoon tea!

 High tea at The Smallest House

-Once you are inside the house, you will be immediately greeted by the luscious aroma of tea.
-The shop is located on the ground floor whereas the second and third floors are tiny tea rooms, each one accommodating only one table.
+Once you are inside the house, you will immediately be greeted by the luscious aroma of tea.

-The intimate settings of the tea room, the authentic tastes coming straight from the shop’s kitchen and the beautiful details made our visit to The Smallest House in Amsterdam a truly memorable experience.
+The intimate settings of the tea room, the authentic tastes coming straight from the shop’s kitchen and the beautiful details made my visit to The Smallest House in Amsterdam a truly memorable experience.

 The smallest shop in Amsterdam